Tuesday, January 22, 2019

 Then I left the store to go home.
 As I was waiting for the R train at Union Square, a black man came up to me and quietly said something, which startled me at first because I didn’t understand what he had said in the din of the subway station.
 He repeated, “I like your hat.”
 I looked him deep in the eyes and thanked him from the bottom of my heart.
 He responded by saying “MAGA,” and we went our separate ways.

 I rode the train to the tip of lower Manhattan to make my connection to the Staten Island ferry, with no apparent anti-hat incidents.
 At the ferry I was more grateful than usual for the myriad of policemen (oops, I mean policepersons) who keep the ferry safe.
 I brazenly but casually strolled around the ferry for a while, not sure what to expect but no one seemed to give a crap.
 It is New York, after all.
 So, I made it home safely, and hours later was still thinking about the black man’s quiet words of encouragement on the subway platform.
-For the first time in a long while I was thinking that we will make it through this dark time in our country’s history, and that the satanic forces of socialism and statism that have been metastasizing in our country since Woodrow Wilson’s presidency will ultimately be vanquished.
+For the first time in many years I was thinking that we will make it through this dark time in our country’s history, and that the satanic forces of socialism and statism that have been metastasizing in our country since Woodrow Wilson’s presidency will ultimately be vanquished.
 Certainly, it won’t be easy to undo more than a hundred years of indoctrination and damage, but nothing worthwhile ever is easy.

 Please follow and like us: